Manning's Pit Petition -

 family, unless of course Sarah travelled to India as

-well on occasions - we have no evidence for this as
+well on occasions - we have just (2019) received

 | The Hibberts